USAJOBS/help-center/faq/application/not-considered.md

 3. Click the **+** icon or job title.
 4. Click **Full job announcement**.
 5. Scroll to the bottom of the job announcement and use the contact phone number or email listed.

-An application status is only available if you submit your resume through USAJOBS using the **Apply** button.
-We can’t track your application if you posted it directly to an agency’s website or through any other job application method outside of your USAJOBS profile (i.e. fax, email, mail, etc).